 There are many types of ground moles.
-Pest Control in Melbourne can tell the difference.
+Skunk Poop can tell the difference.
 Moles belong to the rodent family.
 They are mammals and are known as insectivorous, You will be able to distinguish them from the shrews, gophers and voles by their naked pointed noses that protrude at their mouth.
 They have small eyes and ears that are masked by fur and their toes are spade like and their considerably broad compared to their length and have powerful claws.
 The fur on their skin is grey or fluffy brown.
 Their tails are between one to nine inches long and are furless and they are very bright pink in color.

 It’s sensible to note that moles are blind and can’t see at all.
 Their little eyes have been covered with a thick coating of skin.
 It is their sense of smell as well as the balance of the tail which makes the mole able to find its way under ground, despite its blindness.